TosbackCgusBridge-Bot/CGUs-versions/Howstuffworks/Privacy Policy.md

 Up Next

-*   FW: Thinking: Is DNA the Future of Data Storage?
+*   BrainStuff: How Crowds Can Kill You
-*   HowStuffWorks NOW: Is Saudi Arabia Giving Up On Oil?
+*   HowStuffWorks NOW: Pull Over.
+Now Hand Me Your Phone.
-*   The Ultimate Martin Scorsese Quiz
+*   Stuff Mom Never Told You: Are Gender Neutral Bathrooms Dangerous?
-*   'The Sopranos' Characters Quiz
+*   'The Sopranos' Character Deaths Quiz
-*   The Westward Expansion Quiz
+*   From Dollars to Dinars: The World Currency Quiz

 This privacy policy applies to the websites that are owned and operated by HowStuffWorks, a division of InfoSpace LLC ("HSW," "we" or "us") where this privacy policy is posted (collectively, the "Sites").
 This privacy policy does not pertain to information that is collected offline.
 BY USING THE SITES, YOU CONSENT TO THE TERMS AND CONDITIONS OF THIS PRIVACY POLICY AND TO OUR PROCESSING OF PERSONAL INFORMATION FOR THE PURPOSES STATED BELOW.
 IF YOU DO NOT AGREE TO THE TERMS AND CONDITIONS OF THIS PRIVACY POLICY, PLEASE DO NOT USE THE SITES.